Link to:

 Photos & Coordinates | Sources

-This correctional facility in the Rural Municipality of Headingley was designed by Winnipeg architectural firm of Pratt and Ross and built between 1929 and 1930 by St. Boniface-based contractor Joseph Lorenzo Guay.
+This correctional facility in the Rural Municipality of Headingley was designed by provincial architect Gilbert C. “Gil” Parfitt.
+It was built between 1929 and 1930 by St. Boniface-based contractor Joseph Lorenzo Guay at a cost of about $450,000.

 In the centre of the complex was the two-storey administration building that housed offices for the complex and the receiving room that prisoners would be brought to when they first came to the facility along with medical rooms, governor’s office, chief turnkey’s quarters, laundry room, and work rooms.
-The three-storey east and west blocks contains the cells for the prisoners with 56 cells on each floor, 448 cells in total.
-The end of the west block contained the death cells and the execution room.
-The complex also contained a auditorium building.
+The three-storey east and west blocks were designed to contain prisoner cells with 56 cells on each floor, 448 cells in total.
+The end of the west block contained the death cells and an execution room.
+The complex also contained an auditorium building.
+Also on the grounds was farmland that prisoners were expected to tend to raise some of the food they would consume.

 Period